 Any internet user of the world can go to the SWITCHtube video portal and view the videos which are publicly accessible.
-However, only members of Swiss universities can create new video channels and can also define the level of confidentiality for these channels.
+However, only registered members can create new video channels and can also define the level of confidentiality for these channels.
 As an owner of a video channel, you can restrict the viewing permission to anyone with an AAI login, to anyone within your organisation or to anyone belonging to a small group of defined people.

 Try to reduce the size of your video file either by cutting / trimming or by converting it to a format with higher compression rate.